hchen3368/Customer-Data-Analysis/README.md

 - To question (3): A comprehensive analysis on customer lifetime value, incorporating churn probabilty predicted in 2_Notebook.
 Details in 4_Notebook.

-The main findings of this project will be summarized in a post [here (currently under construction)](https://tba).
+The main findings of this project will be summarized in a [post on Medium](https://chen-huachen.medium.com/how-to-know-your-customers-through-data-37974aae474e).

 ## Environment <a name="installation"></a>